stenslae/stenslae/README.md

 - 👋 Hi, welcome to my GitHub! <3
 - 🚀 I'm Emma Stensland—an electrical engineering undergrad with minors in CS and CpE.
-- 👀 When I’m not engineering, I’m painting (sometimes professionally), volunteering, writing, in the woods, or riding a horse to my next side quest.
-I care about good documentation, inclusive outreach, and building things that actually function in the real world.
 - 📫 Reach me at: emma@stensland.com

 <!---